rubyaustralia/roro/2019/09/201909-rorosyd.md

 # [fit] *at* your place ??

 ^
-The next meetup will be on the 10th of September at Expert360, located at Level 3, 14 Martin Place, Sydney.
-No need to remember that now as it will be in the details for the next meetup, but thanks to Expert360 for hosting our next meetup!
+The next meetup will be on the 8th of October at your place!
+Seriously, if you want to host please let us know.

 ---